Disaster Response series:

-Following our previous post, from reporting down under by ABC News—Australia, Volunteering Australia talks generally about volunteers being there by necessity, not necessarily through planning.
-Considered a fundamental, widespread problem throughout the country.
-They are right about this being problematic, of course, which we add global context to here.
+Following reporting from down-under by ABC News—Australia, Volunteering Australia generally talks about volunteers being there by necessity, not necessarily through planning.
+It is considered a fundamental, widespread problem throughout the country.
+Of course, they are so right about this being problematic, which we add globally.

-Throughout the world, legions of organized volunteers join NGOs to show up from away.
+Legions of organized volunteers worldwide join NGOs to show up from away.
 All sorts of volunteers amass from great distances to lend their expertise.
 Bravo!
-These groups of global citizen volunteers, however, are distinctly not part of the three local categories of volunteers in focus here.
+However, these groups of global citizen volunteers are distinctly not part of the three local categories of volunteers the Responders First initiative is for.

 "One of the tests of leadership is the ability to recognize a problem before it becomes an emergency." - Arnold H. Glasow.

 Here's the thing!
-Government protocols usually dictate that a state of emergency must be declared for it to act first.
-As with the State of California.
-Such was the case in recent weeks because of an unusually heavy, record-shattering snowfall in the Sierra Nevada Mountains.
-This is how it works.
+Government protocols usually dictate that a state of emergency must be declared for it to act.
+Take the State of California.
+Such was the case last year because of a hefty, record-shattering snowfall in the Sierra Nevada Mountains.

-In thirteen California counties, upon the Governor's proclamation the state sent in the National Guard to help dig out.
-This is the normal course of the operational response.
-Many will say, however, the National Guard's arrival was late in the game.
-Speeding these processes up is always an open question.
+Upon the Governor's proclamation in thirteen California counties, the state sent in the National Guard to help dig out.
+This is the ordinary course of the operational response.
+Many say, however, that the National Guard arrived late in the game.

-Graham Smith and his husband spent an hour and a half digging out the front door of their 80-year-old neighbor's home.
+Graham Smith and his husband spent an hour and a half digging out the front door of their 80-year-old neighbour's home.

 The View from Here

 The residents turned out for one another.
 Thankfully!